-Healthcare services are provided in numerous settings, including hospitals, ambulatory care offices and clinics, long-term care facilities, and integrated delivery systems.
-Before the 1980s, most healthcare organizations were freestanding and not formally linked with other organizations.
-Those that were linked tended to be part of a horizontal system, which controls a single type of healthcare facility, such as a group of hospitals or nursing homes.
-Recently, however, many healthcare organizations have created a vertical system, which controls two or more related types of providers, such as medical practices, hospitals, and nursing homes.
+finance function in a small healthcare organization, such as a medical practice with one or a few clinicians. other organizations.
+Those that were linked tended to be part of horizontal systems, which control a single type of healthcare facility, such as a group of hospitals or nursing homes.
+Recently, however, many healthcare organizations have created vertical systems, which control different types of providers such as medical practices, hospitals, and nursing homes.